 The 2011 edition saw Rice with an 18-13 overall mark and a 13-7 second-place record in Conference USA.
 The Owls also produced AVCA All-America Honorable Mentions Cole and redshirt-sophomore Murphy.
 Cole was a first-team All-C-USA honoree, while Murphy was a second-team pick.
 Freshman Jillian Humphrey was selected to the All-C-USA Freshman squad.

-Dating back to 2008, the Owls have posted five straight .500-or-better seasons, finished in the top four of C-USA four times, and made two appearances in the NCAA Tournament.
+Dating back to 2008, the Owls have finished in the top four of C-USA four times, and made two appearances in the NCAA Tournament.

 Player of the Week Selections